Room Acoustics: Not just for Audiophiles

 - The listening spot should not be directly by the back wall, but rather at least 1 m away.

-- With side walls, take care about symmetry of any acoustic treatment.
+- With side walls, mind the symmetry of any acoustic treatment.

-- Add acoustic materials into the space to optimize the duration of reverberation.
+- Add acoustic materials into the space to optimise the duration of reverberation (decay time).

 - Suitable composition of different acoustic materials ensures their effectivity.